Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 If using an electric toothbrush is uncharted territory for you, we recommend trying one that offers a brushing experience similar to what a regular toothbrush provides.
 The Philips Sonicare One does just that.

-The head of the One vibrates slightly while you brush, so brushing technique will be especially important.
+The head of the One vibrates slightly while you brush, so that the brushing technique will be essential.
 Because the One vibrates less, this toothbrush is quieter than others we tested.
-The One's brush head tapers at the tip, helping you reach your molars.
+The one's brush head tapers at the tip, helping you reach your molars.
 Also, the handle is slender, making it easy to hold and change angles while brushing.

 There's no need for charging since the One runs on a single AAA battery, making it an ideal electric toothbrush for travel.
 We also like its clever case design, which protects the toothbrush and is easy to remove.